monstatayo/Personal-Projects/README.md

 This program is currently being worked on right now to test a bulk of keys based off a dictionary to test ciphertext with a key length of 4 or below.

-**- TicTacToe project:**

-A handcrafted project template and full working program for my students at Coding Minds Academy.
-This program is using Turtle graphics to draw an empty board and play tictactoe with two users.
-Constantly updates per turn using possible combinations/permutations of taken spaces of either player per turn.

 **- Card Counter:**

 Inspired by one of my CS2 questions, and effectively putting it into code: